10 Ways to Save Money on Diabetes Care

 One way to compare copays on prescription drugs is to contact the pharmacy you would use to pick up your medications and inquire about pricing under your insurance plan.

 It goes without saying that you should always consult with your doctor or healthcare team when considering changes to treatment plans.

 6. Use coupons and discount programs

 In the United States, pharmacy discounts are available to help cover drug costs.
-Programs like Blink Health, Inside Rx, and GoodRx have no membership fees, obtaining discounts through avenues like direct partnerships with manufacturers, advertising on their sites, and negotiating with pharmacies.
+Programs like Blink Health, Inside Rx, and GoodRx have no membership fees, obtain discounts through avenues like direct partnerships with manufacturers, advertise on their sites, and negotiate with pharmacies.
 These are a good option if:

 You are uninsured

 A medication you are prescribed isn’t covered by your Medicare drug plan

 Your co-pay with insurance is higher than the discounted price

 Blink Health can be used by anyone regardless of insurance status, but the discount cannot be applied on top of insurance coverage.
 To use it, go to https://www.blinkhealth.com, search for the medication you need, pay online, and take the proof-of-purchase card to any pharmacy in the United States.

 Inside Rx cannot be used by people who are over the age of 65 or eligible for Medicaid, Medicare, or Tricare.
 To use it, go to https://insiderx.com/pricing, search for the medication you need, take the discount card to your pharmacy, and pay at the pharmacy.